DecisionsDev/odm-docker-kubernetes/contrib/vault/README.md

 On the ODM side, we introduce an init container - a specialized container that sets up the necessary environment before the main container runs.
 In this init container, we inject the Vault CSI volume.
 This approach allows us to craft a shell script, which is then executed within the init container, to seamlessly transfer the files into the ODM containers.

-> Note: This documentation has been tested with a HashiCorp evaluation instance.
-We assume that the procedure will remain the same for the commercial product.

 This article guides you through the setup and configuration process, ensuring a secure and streamlined integration of these powerful technologies.